soundfont/minwoolee/README.md

-minwoolee is a private Discord bot designed for server moderation and utility tasks.
-It provides commands for managing messages, moderating members, and displaying server statistics, with a clean embed format featuring the server icon.
+minwoolee is a private Discord bot designed for server moderation and utility tasks.It provides commands for managing messages, moderating members, and displaying server statistics,with a clean embed format featuring the server icon.
 Features

 Command Prefix: .
+Moderation: Purge messages, kick, ban, or timeout members.
+Utility: Display human, bot, and total member counts in an embed.
+Custom Embeds: All embeds include the server icon as a thumbnail (if available).

 Commands

 Command
 Alias
 Description
 Usage
 Required Permissions